RichardFreedman/music_style_guide/audio_video_guide.md

 ## Logging In

 The workstations look like others on campus, with the usual log in.
 Of course you are welcome to use these machines in the customary way with your Haverford or Bryn Mawr ID.

 But WAIT!
-You will be logging in differently if you want to use the software mentioned above.
-Use the Course ID (like 'musc229') and the password provided by your instructor.
+You won't find the audio/video software this way!
+Use the **Course ID** (like 'musc229') and the password provided by your instructor.

 ![alt text](images/00_home.png)